phoenix-islands/phoenix_islands/README.md

 # Phoenix Islands

-Library for creating islands of various frontend frameworks in Phoenix LiveView
+**Phoenix Islands** is a library for creating islands of various frontend frameworks in Phoenix LiveView.

+You can see a demo at [deployed example](https://phoenix-islands-example.fly.dev/) and look at [its code on Github](https://github.com/phoenix-islands/phoenix-islands-js/tree/main/example)

+## Features

+- **Live Islands**: We can enjoy huge front-end ecosystem without losing Liveliness.
+We start with React for now but we can go as far as all framework that [nanostore](https://github.com/nanostores/nanostores) supports in the near future.
+- **Stream support**: That means no more giant JSON eating up server memory.
+- **LiveView children passing (Experimental)**: LiveView inside React inside Live-View.

 ## Installation